Trimer covers in the triangular grid: twenty mostly open problems: Both stones, three kinds of bones

 {\bf Problem 16:} Is $T_{113}(n,2n-3)$ 2-adically continuous as a function of $n \geq 4$?

 Comment: The sequence appears to be constant mod 2, constant mod 4, 2-periodic mod 8, and 8-periodic mod 16 (with repeating pattern 2, 14, 2, 14, 10, 6, 10, 6).
 The case $n = 3$ breaks the pattern.
+See \href{https://oeis.org/A364417}{OEIS entry A364417}.

 At the OPAC 2022 meeting, David Speyer suggested that one might use a different definition of a trimer, namely, a path consisting of three vertices and two edges.
 Thus, each stone would correspond to three different trimers according to which 2 of the 3 possible edges one used.
 Equivalently, one could use the original definition of a trimer, with the proviso that each stone will count with weight 3.
-This changes the enumerations listed above in cases where both kinds of stones are allowed (the Conway-Lagarias invariant forces every tiling to have the same weight as every other if only one kind of stone is allowed) but the new numbers do not satisfy any nice patterns, with one exception: in the case where all prototiles are allowed, using stones of weight 3 seems to give rise to the 2-adic continuity phenomenon we saw in Problems 11 and 12.
+The new numbers do not satisfy any nice patterns, with one exception: in the case where all prototiles are allowed, using stones of weight 3 seems to give rise to the same 2-adic continuity phenomenon we saw in Problems 11 and 12.

 Let $T_{ijk}(a,b;3)$ denote the weighted sum of the $i,j,k$ tilings of the $(a,b)$-benzel as defined near the end of section 1, where a tiling with $m$ stones has weight $3^m$.

 {\bf Problem 17:} Is $T_{113}(n,2n-4;3)$ 2-adically continuous as a function of $n \geq 5$?